neo4j-contrib/py2neo/README.md

 Py2neo has been built against the following software:

-* Neo4j 1.4, 1.5
+* Neo4j 1.4+
 * Python 2.7

-Other versions may work but are not guaranteed.
+Other versions may work but are not guaranteed to do so.

 Installation